 What is a Handicap in Bowling?

-Handicap, as the name suggests, is a rule created by the United States Bowling Congress in the 20th century that provides tournament and league competition opportunities to bowlers having varying skills and techniques of bowling.
+Handicap, as the name suggests, is a rule created by the United States Bowling Congress in the 20th century that provides tournament and league competition opportunities to bowlers with varying bowling skills and techniques.

 Two people who are not at the same skill level will not play a fair and competitive game while having fun and excitement.
 That is why this rule is employed in some official games.

 There are a lot of negative opinions regarding this rule.
-However, it gives beginners a chance to hone their skills while providing professionals with a challenge to enhance their already incredible playing style.
+However, it allows beginners to hone their skills while providing professionals a challenge to enhance their already incredible playing style.

 How Does Handicap in Bowling Work?